Level 1 - Foundation Phase

 The goal of this warm-up is to gently prepare your body for movement.

-Move slowly and focus on control — this is not a workout.
+Move slowly, focus on control and avoid rushing — this is preparation, not performance.

 1. Light movement (2 minutes)